Djnirds1984/Billing-Manager-V3/README.md

 ## Troubleshooting

-### API Requests are Failing or Server Won't Start

--   **Check the logs:** Run `pm2 logs mikrotik-manager`.
-Look for connection errors or crashes.
--   **Verify Router Config:** In the "Routers" page, double-check that the IP address, username, password, and **port** for your router are correct.
--   **Firewall:** Ensure your router's firewall is not blocking access to the API port from the Orange Pi's IP address.
--   **Renamed Project Folder:** If you renamed the project folder (e.g., from `Mikrotik-Billing-Manager` to something else), you **must** update `pm2`. `pm2` saves the full path to your scripts, so it will still be looking in the old, non-existent folder.
+### Error: `Cannot find module '/var/www/html/Mikrotik-Billing-Manager/...'`

+This error occurs if you rename the project directory *after* starting the application with `pm2`.
+The `pm2` service saves the full path and doesn't update automatically.

 **To fix this:**
-    1. Navigate into your **new** project folder (`cd /path/to/your/new-folder-name`).
+1. Navigate into your **new** project folder (e.g., `cd /path/to/your/new-folder-name`).
 2. Run `pm2 delete all` to clear the old processes.
-    3. Run the `pm2 start` command again from Step 3 of the installation guide.
+3. Run the `pm2 start ./proxy/server.js --name mikrotik-manager` command again.
 4. Run `pm2 save` to make the new path permanent.